 What happens if your home appraises for less than expected?

-If your home appraises for less than expected, that could mean that you have less equity than you thought.
-It could mean that your loan limit will be lower.
-It’s possible you may not have enough equity to borrow at all.
+If your HELOC appraisal comes in lower than expected, it could mean you have less equity than you thought.
+It may lead to a lower loan limit on your HELOC.
+It’s also possible you may not have enough equity to borrow at all.

 How the appraisal relates to your HELOC loan limit

-You calculate the CLTV by adding up your mortgage balance and the new HELOC or home equity loan.
-Divide that by your home’s current value, and multiply by 100.
-Here’s an example:
+Here’s how to calculate CLTV.
+Add up your mortgage balance and the new HELOC.
+Divide that by your home’s current value and multiply by 100 to express it as a percentage.

-Even if your home doesn't appraise for quite as much as you hoped, you might still have enough equity to qualify for a HELOC or home equity loan that meets your needs.
+Even if your home doesn't come in for quite as high a valuation as you’d hoped, you might still have enough equity to qualify for a HELOC that meets your needs.

 Will the HELOC appraisal process slow things down?

-The HELOC appraisal could draw out the process if you need an in-person appraisal.
-When lenders like Achieve Loans use the AVM model, you usually won’t need to wait long at all to find out your home's value and move forward with the loan process.
+If you need an in-person appraisal, it could draw out the process.
+When lenders like Achieve Loans use the AVM model, you’ll typically find out your home's value relatively quickly and move forward.

 What’s next?

-Now you know the answer to whether you need a home appraisal for a HELOC.
-It’s time to take the next steps in being able to use your equity:
+Now that you know the answer to whether you need a home appraisal for a HELOC, it’s time to take the next steps.

 Author Information